xjmusic/xjmusic/README.md

     mysql -uroot -P 3300 xj

-There's a convenience script to easily connect to the MySQL database in the Docker container.
+Even better than ^^^, there's a convenience script to easily connect to the MySQL database in the Docker container.

     bin/mysql